davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.bankers/index.md

 	resource type.

 [25pt] The safety algorithm is properly implemented, and does not carry
        side effects.
-That is, its execute will not permanently change the state of your system.
+That is, its execution will not permanently change the state of your system.
 (This is why we clone various structures.)

+[20pt] If the state is safe, your algorithm prints *all* safe schedules.

 [5pt] Because the number of threads and resource types are unknown until
       untime, your program needs to observe good memory management, including